conan-io/conan-io.github.io/_posts/2016-05-10-Programming-C++-with-the-4-Cs:-Clang,-CMake,-CLion-and-Conan.markdown

 coined by well known C++ blogger [Arne Metz](https://twitter.com/arne_mertz), author of the great [Simplify C++ blog](http://arne-mertz.de/)

-Though Clang as some support in Windows, its usage there is still low compared with MSVC, and Apple-Clang is the default on OSX, so it has not special difficulties.
+Though Clang has some support in Windows, its usage there is still low compared with MSVC, and Apple-Clang is the default on OSX, so it has not special difficulties.
 This post will use Ubuntu 14.04.
 As example, we will develop a simple application using the well known [POCO](http://pocoproject.org/) and [Boost](http://www.boost.org/) libraries.